gszfwsb/NCFM/README.md

 ## :pushpin: Citation
 If you find NCFM useful for your research and applications, please cite using this BibTeX:
-If you find NCFM useful for your research and applications, please cite using this BibTeX:

 ```bibtex
 @misc{wang2025datasetdistillationneuralcharacteristic,